Structural Engineering Help Center β New York City

 Local Law 126 β Parking Structure Inspection Program

-PSIP requirements, QPSI inspections, Unsafe and Critical classifications, and filing deadlines.
+PSIP requirements, QPSI inspections, Unsafe and Critical classifications, and current filing requirements.

 Local Law 97 β Carbon limits and structural engineering